forwardemail/forwardemail.net/app/views/faq/index.md

 All you need to do is go to that link for both "MX" and "TXT" record types, enter your domain name, and click "Purge Cache".
 You'll then need to wait a few minutes and try again!

+If you're using Gmail, you should also purge cache on Google's DNS at <https://developers.google.com/speed/public-dns/cache>.

 ## How to Send Mail As using Gmail